lsprangers/implementations-and-systems-design/nn_and_llm/EMBEDDINGS.md

 - Text can go from sentences to `256 dimension` vectors in Word2Vec or BERT
 - Text can go from address sentences to `[lat, long]` 2 dimensions - we cover this in [Address Embeddings](./ADDRESS_EMBEDDING_GEOCODING.md)

-The main point of all of this is that Embeddings equate to --> topological properties are preserved - that's what allows the famous `King - man + woman = Queen` and `France is to Paris as Germany is to Berlin`
+The main point of all of this is that Embeddings equate to &rarr; topological properties are preserved - that's what allows the famous `King - man + woman = Queen` and `France is to Paris as Germany is to Berlin`

 ***A random list of numbers is a numeric representation, but they are not Embeddings***